vwvierhundertzwoelf/OctoPrint-Enclosure-with-Custom-Graphs/README.md

  Ocotoprint allows plugins to define custom temperature values using the ```octoprint.comm.protocol.temperatures.received```-hook.

  This fork adds an implementation for this hook, that shows the measurements of all temperature sensors.
- While default graph does not support displaying these, yet, you can use [OctoPrint-PlotlyTempGraph](https://github.com/jneilliii/OctoPrint-PlotlyTempGraph) to view them.
+ While the default graph does not support displaying these, yet, you can use [OctoPrint-PlotlyTempGraph](https://github.com/jneilliii/OctoPrint-PlotlyTempGraph) to view them.

- ## Before switching from the official Enclouse Version...
+ ### Before switching from the official Enclouse Version...
  You **must** remove all temperature sensors from your enclouse config and add them again, once you have installed the version from this fork!

-## Note:
-If you...
-* updated from a different Enclousre plugin version
-* added a sensor to the Enclosure plugin
-* made changes to an existing sensor

-then please **Restart Octoprint** or **reboot your pi** to make the custom graphs / changes show up.
+### Known Issue
+If Graphs don't show up, please restart Octorpint (not your pi).
+Also might must use the "Connect Printer on Startup" functionality.
+We are working on this.

-## Installation:
+### Installation:
  Open Plugin Manager and install from this Url:

  ```https://github.com/Dak0r/OctoPrint-Enclosure-with-Custom-Graphs/archive/master.zip```